TDDD83 Computer Engineering - Bachelor Project

-The presentation of the bachelor's work consists of opposition, presentation and observation (auskultation), which are part of the examination and take place at the end of the course.
-All three elements are important.
-A poor presentation or opposition may result in a fail, which may lead to a supplementary task or having to redo it.
-Both the presentation and the opposition are done in pairs or groups of 3 people, and you decide yourselves who you want to work with within your own group.
+The submission of the bachelor's thesis includes opposition, presentation, and auscultation, which are integral parts of the examination and take place at the end of the course.
+All three components are important.
+A poor presentation or opposition may result in a failing grade, which could lead to a requirement for supplementary work or a complete redo.
+Both the presentation and the opposition are conducted in pairs or groups of three, and you decide yourselves which members of your own group you wish to work with.
 The opposition takes place the week before the presentation.
-All oral elements take place in English (recommended) or Swedish.
+All oral components are conducted in English (recommended) or Swedish.

 1. Opposition